 Wash your face using the Aloe Vesta® 3 in 1 Foam or Johnson and Johnson Bathing Wash.

-Use CHG soap (Hibiclens®) like you would use a liquid soap.
-Put this CHG soap (Hibiclens®) directly on your skin and wash gently.
+Use CHG soap like you would use a liquid soap.
+Put the CHG soap directly on your skin and wash gently.

 Rinse well with warm water.

-Do not use your regular soap after you use the CHG soap (Hibiclens®).
+Do not use your regular soap after you use the CHG soap.

 Dry your skin with a towel.

-If severe skin irritation (red and very dry skin) occurs, stop daily CHG bathing and let your nurse know right away.
+If severe redness and very dry skin occurs, stop daily CHG bathing and let your nurse know right away.

-Can I use lotion after I use CHG soap (Hibiclens®)?
+Can I use lotion after I use CHG soap?

-Yes.
-You can use a lotion after you bathe with CHG soap if you use a lotion approved by the hospital that works well with CHG.
-Aloe Vesta® lotion is a good one to use.
+Yes, you can use a lotion after you bathe with CHG soap.
+Use a lotion approved by the hospital that works well with CHG.
+Aloe Vesta, Cetaphil, or Aquaphor ® lotion are good ones to use.
 Most over-the-counter lotions are not okay to use with CHG.
-Please use only hospital approved lotions while you are in the hospital.
+Only use hospital approved lotions when you are in the hospital.